RamanarayanRansingh/IntegraMind/README.md

 }
 ```

+## 👥 Contributors

+- Arun Agarwal (arunagrawal@soa.ac.in)
+- Ramanarayan Ransingh (ramanarayanransingh@gmail.com)

 ## 📜 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments